Why is Idlib back in the news?

 Video

-The Syrian war has been ongoing for nine years, but escalating violence in and surrounding the city of Idlib in the north-west has created one of the region's worst humanitarian crises.

-Hundreds of thousands of people are attempting to leave the city of Idlib but are finding themselves with nowhere to go.

-The BBC's diplomatic correspondent Paul Adams explains what has caused this latest crisis.
+The BBC's diplomatic correspondent Paul Adams explains what has caused the latest crisis.

 -